dbrattli/Expression/README.md

 > Python :heart: F#

-FSlash (F/) aims to be a solid library for practical functional programming in Python 3.8+ inspired by [F#](https://fsharp.org).
+FSlash (F/) aims to be a solid library for practical functional programming in Python 3.8+.
 By practical we mean that the goal of the library if to enable you to do meaningful and productive functional programming in Python instead of being a [Monad tutorial](https://github.com/dbrattli/OSlash).